prescientmoon/everything-nix/README.md

 - [Agenix](https://github.com/ryantm/agenix) & [homeage](https://github.com/jordanisaacs/homeage) based secret management
 - Sets up all the apps I use — including git, neovim, fish, tmux, starship, xmonad, rofi, polybar, discord, zathura, alacritty & more.

-### In the future I might start using any of the other cool nix-based tools, like:

-- [nix-darwin](https://github.com/LnL7/nix-darwin) - like nixos but for macs
-- [disko](https://github.com/nix-community/disko) - format disks using nix

 The current state of this repo is a refactor of my old, messy nixos config, based on the structure of [this template](https://github.com/Misterio77/nix-starter-configs).

 ### Hosts